sidmulajkar/perosnal-blogs/what-is-database-sharding.md

----
-title: "What actually is Database Sharding?"
+# What actually is Database Sharding?

-categories: [sql, database, sharding, benefits-of-sharding, sidsblog]
-tags: [sql, database, sharding, advantages, disadvantages, sidsblog]
+> sql, database, sharding, advantages, disadvantages, sidsblog

-date: 2021-10-14T17:26:04+05:30
-description: "This tutorial will clear all your doubts regarding the Database Sharding and do you actually need it"
+> This tutorial will clear all your doubts regarding the Database Sharding and do you actually need it
-author: Siddhant Mulajkar
-draft: false

 ---

 ### Database Sharding